 Rock Springs Trail–A 1.0-mile trail exploring Rock Springs.

-Kelso Dunes–A 3 mile roundtrip hike exploring a popular sand dune.
+Kelso Dunes–A 3-mile round-trip hike exploring a popular sand dune.

-Animals of the Mojave Desert
+Spot an Animal of the Mojave Desert

 Animal spotting is one of the top things to do in the Mojave Desert.

-- Desert Tortoise
+Desert Tortoise

-- Coyote
+Coyote

-- Cougar
+Cougar

-- Bats
+Bats

-- Bighorn Sheep
+Bighorn Sheep

-Plants of the Mojave Desert
+See the Plants of the Mojave Desert

-- Joshua Tree
+Joshua Tree

-- Creosote bush
+Creosote bush

-- Cholla
+Cholla

 History of Mojave National Preserve

 North America features four deserts.
-The Mojave Desert is the transitional desert landscape in-between the Great Basin Desert, the high desert, to the north and the Sonoran Desert, the low desert, to the south.
+The Mojave Desert is a transitional desert landscape in-between the Great Basin Desert, the high desert, to the north and the Sonoran Desert, the low desert, to the south.
 The remaining desert is the Chihuahua Desert, located near Big Bend National Park.

 National Monuments inside Mojave National Preserve